Pacific Leaders B.C. Loan Forgiveness

 The Pacific Leaders Loan Forgiveness program is a different program than federal or provincial programs offering loan forgiveness to doctors and nurses who practice in remote and rural areas of the province.

-If you're in part-time studies, your repayment status means you're eligible for the Loan Forgiveness program.
-If you return to full-time studies, then you're not eligible because you'll be in “interest free,” non-payment status during that time.
+If you return to full-time studies, you're not eligible as your loans will be in non-payment status during that time.
 You can re-apply when you return to work.

 - For less than 3 months during the 12 month “service” period being reviewed, you're eligible for loan forgiveness

 - For 3 months or more during the 12 month “service” period being reviewed, you're ineligible to receive loan forgiveness and will be removed from the program

 Employees on general leave can't apply while on leave, but are invited to apply or reapply to the program once they return to work.